Part VI

 Relationship naturally illuminates shadow—fears of abandonment, control impulses, shame, and idealization can surface with startling clarity.
 Ethical intimacy meets these patterns without judgment or projection and navigates power dynamics consciously, choosing power-with over power-over through humility and accountability.

-Boundaries, clearly communicated and respectfully held, become gateways rather than walls.
+Boundaries, clearly communicated and respectfully held, protect dignity and pace without severing contact.
 Framed as acts of self-care and relational honesty, they honor autonomy while nurturing connection.

 This ethos extends beyond romance: intimacy includes emotional, intellectual, spiritual, and creative dimensions.